 - Sunday: 2:00 p.m. - 5:00 p.m.

 The India King Stubbs Special Collections and Rare Book Room is on the second floor of the Main Branch Library.
-It is available only by appointment.
+Fragile and unique items are housed in this room, so please schedule an appointment with a staff member to visit.
 To make an appointment, please email genealogy_SC@oplib.org, or call 318.327.1490 ext.
 3030.

 American Antiquarian Society Historical Periodicals

 This collection of historical magazines (Series 1-5) document American life from the Colonial Era through Reconstruction.
 The periodicals were published from 1684-1912.
 Click here to access American Antiquarian Society Historical Periodicals.

 ProQuest's Newspapers.com Library Southern Edition is an extensive database with access to hundreds of historical newspapers published throughout the South.
 It contains full runs and portions of runs for well-known, regional and state titles.
 Publiations include the Monroe News-Star, the Monroe Morning World, and more than 1,500 newspapers.
 Click here to access Newspapers.com.

 Virtual Walking Tours of Monroe and West Monroe

 Ouachita Parish Public Library Genealogist Lora Peppers has created virtual walking tours of Monroe and West Monroe for Library patrons.
 Click here to access the virtual Monroe tour, and click here to access the virtual West Monroe tour.

 Louisiana Digital Library

 Access more than 100,000 historical Louisiana digital items in the Louisiana Digital Library.
 Click here to access the Louisiana Digital Library.